Eric has been fascinated by folklore and the paranormal from a young age and enjoys exploring controversial subjects and events.

 Some Native American tribes even have stories of supernatural Bigfoot-type monsters that attack humans.
 The Wendigo is one such example.
 Did Roosevelt base this story around Native American legends?

 Or, could it be an accurate account, at least in the eyes of this Bauman character?
 Aside from the alleged tracks that showed the creature walking on two feet, the beast that stalked these men may well have been a bear or a cougar.
-Is this just a case of an old trapper telling a tall tale, and Teddy swallowing it hook, line and sinker?
+Is this just a case of an old trapper telling a tall tale, and Teddy believing it, perhaps simply because he wanted to?

 There are a few aspects of the story that line up better with our modern interpretation of Bigfoot.
 Bauman claimed the presence of the creature was accompanied by a foul stench, and that’s typical of many Sasquatch reports.